Prof. Tannert on the benefits of building towers with wood

 UBC’s Carlos Ventura (Civil Engineering) is part of a team that is developing a new earthquake early-warning system.
 Photo: Paul Joseph.
 Click here for a five minute segment on the earthquake early-warning system from CBC News.
 Placing earthquake sensors in 50 schools is step one of a UBC engineer’s vision for a life-saving warning network.
 Ten, […]

-Civil in the news: Dr. Carlos Ventura provides expert commentary on recent California earthquake
+Dr. Carlos Ventura provides commentary on California earthquake

 Dr. Carlos Ventura, Civil professor and director of UBC’s Earthquake Engineering Research Facility, provided local media with commentary on a recent strong earthquake in California, and how a similar earthquake would affect BC.
 Click here to view the on-air interview.